aws-samples/foundation-model-benchmarking-tool/README.md

 1. Other usefull `kubectl` commands to try out while deploying and benchmarking the FM on EKS:

-    1. kubectl get pods -n <model_namespace> -w: Watch the pods in the mistral namespace.
+    1. `kubectl get pods -n <model_namespace> -w`: Watch the pods in the model specific namespace.
-    1. kubectl -n karpenter get pods: Get the pods in the karpenter namespace.
+    1. `kubectl -n karpenter get pods`: Get the pods in the karpenter namespace.
-    1. kubectl describe pod -n <model_namespace> <pod-name>: Describe a specific pod in the mistral namespace.
+    1. `kubectl describe pod -n <model_namespace> <pod-name>`: Describe a specific pod in the mistral namespace to view the live logs.

 ### Bring your own `Rest Predictor` ([`data-on-eks`](https://github.com/awslabs/data-on-eks/tree/7173cd98c9be6f555afc42f8311cc7849f74a038) version)